platformatic/platformatic/docs/getting-started/architecture.md

 With Platformatic Service you can:
 - Add custom functionality in a [Fastify plugin](https://fastify.dev/docs/latest/Reference/Plugins)
 - Write plugins in JavaScript or [TypeScript](https://www.typescriptlang.org/)
-- Optionally user TypeScript to write your application code
+- Optionally use TypeScript to write your application code

 A Platformatic Service is the basic building block of a Platformatic application.